spo0ds/Journey-to-become-a-Blockchain-Engineer/Day08/Day08.md

 **Transaction Parameters**

-In web3.py we need to give atleast a  couple of parameters.We always have to give `chainId`, `from` and `nonce`.
+In web3.py we need to give at least a  couple of parameters.We always have to give `chainId`, `from` and `nonce`.

 If we print the transaction, we could see even more parameters.We have `value` which is the ether that we're going to send, `gas`, `gasPrice` which we can arbitrarily set if we'd like, `chainId`, `from`, `nonce`, `data` and `to` which is just empty because it's sending it to the blockchain.